Kwirtz/novelpy/docs/source/utils.rst

 cooc_utils
 ------------

-Most of the indicators are based on the idea that new ideas are created by combining already existing ones.
-In that end they look at the combination of items (Journals cited, keywords used, ...). cooc_utils creates an adjacency matrix that retraces the historic of these combination done in a given year:
+Most of the indicators consider that new ideas are created by combining already existing ones.
+In that end they look at the combination of items (Journals cited, keywords used, ...). cooc_utils creates an adjacency matrix that retraces the historic of these combination done in a given year.

 .. py:function:: create_cooc(var, sub_var, year_var, collection_name, client_name = None, db_name = None, time_window = range(1980,2021), weighted_network = False, self_loop = False)